Joint statement on teacher librarian qualifications

-Professional and support staff are essential for the effective functioning of the school library and information services centre and the achievement of the school’s teaching and learning goals.
+Professional and support staff are essential for the effective functioning of the school library and the achievement of the school’s learning and teaching goals.

-The person responsible for leading and managing the school library should be a qualified teacher librarian.
-As a member of a school’s teaching team, the teacher librarian has a role in the planning, implementation and evaluation of educational policies, curricula, outcomes and programs, with particular reference to the development of students’ information literacy.
-Appropriately qualified technical and clerical staff should assist professional staff.
+As a member of a school’s teaching team, the teacher librarian has a role in the planning, implementing and evaluating of educational policies, curricula, outcomes and programs, with particular reference to the development of students’ information literacy.

 Statement on library and information services in schools

 Last updated: 12/5/2016 2:29:27 PM